 The Annual General Meeting has the competence to elect and remove the members of the Board.
-In principle, the term of office of a Board member is three years.
+As of 31 December 2013, the term of office of a Board member is three years.
 Outgoing Directors are re-eligible.
 Each year the Board is renewed by rotation in a way that, after a period of three years, all members will have been subject to re-election.
 Directors are elected individually.